ducky4life/web-autocorrector/README.md

 ## features

-- custom dictionary file from web url or local file (can only use web url on local app)
+- custom dictionary file from uploads or web url or local file path

 ## Usage (Python)